binchenX/understand_container/docs/ch5.md

 ```

-start the container with the new config.json, and we can see the content of `host_dir` through `/host` in the container.
+Start the container with the new config.json, and we can see the content of `host_dir` through `/host` in the container.

 ```
 / # ls /host/